mnm-team/p4-sdn/explaining_SDN/README.md

 ## P4

 P4 (short for "Programming Protocol-independent Packet Processors") is a language for programming the data plane of network devices.
 There are multiple architectures for a P4 device.
-We use the V1Model architecture containing five programmable blocks as shown in the below picture: Parser, Checksum Verification, Ingress Match-Action, Egress Match-Action, Checksum Update, Deparser.
+We use the V1Model architecture containing six programmable blocks as shown in the below picture: Parser, Checksum Verification, Ingress Match-Action, Egress Match-Action, Checksum Update, Deparser.

 <img src="v1model.png" alt="V1Model" width="100%"/>

-A P4 program according to the V1Model architecture has thus these five blocks, which a user can program to implement network functions for a P4 device:
+A P4 program according to the V1Model architecture contains thus these six blocks, which a user can program to implement network functions for a P4 device:

 <img src="v1model-template.png" alt="V1Model template" width="100%"/>